jjg97/Marlin_2.1.1_Ender_3_Pro_V4.2.2_BLTouch_Sprite_Extruder/README.md

 4) after flashing new firmware change e-steps of extruder stepper to 424.9 steps/mm

 firmware is tested with Ender 3 Pro with V4.2.2.
 Board and BLTouch Clone

+How to:
+1) download .bin file
+2) save .bin file on an empty microSD card
+3) turn off Ender 3
+4) insert mSD card with .bin file (please check that there is the .bin file only on the sd card)
+5) turn on Ender 3
+6) now there's blank screen
+7) wait until new firmware is updateted
+8) test auto home and bed leveling before you start a print
+9) change extruder e-steps manually to 424.9 steps/mm